reeshuffled/reeshuffled.github.io/_posts/2024-01-10-Assholes-A-Theory.md

 ---
+description: In the New York Times bestseller Nick Hornby calls “helpful, stimulating, and very timely”, philosopher Aaron James presents a theory of the asshole that is both intellectually provocative and existentially necessary.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2024-01-10T15:53:02-05:00'
+slug: assholes-a-theory
+started_at: '2024-01-06 12:45:00'
 tags:
 - Books
 - '2024'
 title: 'Assholes: A Theory by Aaron James'
-slug: assholes-a-theory
-description: In the New York Times bestseller Nick Hornby calls “helpful, stimulating, and very timely”, philosopher Aaron James presents a theory of the asshole that is both intellectually provocative and existentially necessary.
-started_at: '2024-01-06 12:45:00'
 type: notes
-publish_datetime: '2024-01-10T15:53:02-05:00'
-links:
-  internal: []
-  external: []
 ---

 ## My Review